-What’s unique about Pisac’s ruins, apart from their extraordinary beauty, is their range.
-Here you will find not only religious Inca architecture, but also residential, agricultural, and military.
+What’s unique about Pisac’s Inca ruins, apart from their extraordinary beauty, is their range.
+Here you will find not only religious architecture, but also residential, agricultural, and military structures.

 Moray and Salineras

 This six-hour downhill hike is a gorgeous introduction to the Sacred Valley.
-Start at Moray, a complex of concentric agricultural terraces, and then head downhill past Salineras, a centuries-old salt mine still in operation today.
+Start at Moray, a complex of concentric agricultural terraces, and then head downhill past Salineras, a centuries-old salt mine that is still in operation.

 Inca Granaries (Pinkuylluna)

-This moderate, 1.5-hour hike will give you a spectacular view of Ollantaytambo, its gleaming sun temple, and interesting grain storehouses, known in Quechua as colcas.
+This moderate, 1.5-hour hike offers a spectacular view of Ollantaytambo, its gleaming sun temple, and interesting grain storehouses, known in Quechua as colcas.